 6. White-list Your Games from Antivirus and Firewall

-As said earlier, the communication between gaming server and the client PCs is done in the form of data packets.
+As said earlier, the communication between the gaming server and the client PCs is done in the form of data packets.
 As soon as these packets enter in your PC system, they’re scanned by the firewall.

 7. Remove Other Devices while Playing Games

 Having too many connected devices can increase the workload on your home network, especially if you have a WiFi network.
-That’s why it’s better to disconnect any spare devices from your network, like smartphone, tablet etc.
+That’s why it’s better to disconnect any spare devices from your network, like a smartphone, tablet etc.

 Another thing you need to make sure is that no sibling of yours is streaming YouTube videos, or downloading any torrents.
 These things can consume a large portion of your internet bandwidth.

 8. Do Some Hardware Upgrades